 Overall, Vancouver's waterfront is 84% multi-family dwellings, with 53% of homes being inhabited by renters.
-39% of households along the waterfront can be considered in core housing need according to the standard Canada Mortgage and Housing Corporation definition (A household is said to be in core housing need if its housing falls below at least one of the adequacy, affordability or suitability, standards and it would have to spend 30% or more of its total before-tax income to pay the median rent of alternative local housing that is acceptable).
+39% of households along the waterfront can be considered in core housing need according to the standard Canada Mortgage and Housing Corporation definition.
 7% of all waterfront lands is singled-detached and duplex, 3.5% is low-rise, 3% is high rise and 1.47% is townhouse.
 The largest populations living along the waterfront live in: Downtown (35%), West End (22%), and Fairview (11%).
 24% of those living along the waterfront are 25-34 years old.
 39% of those living along the waterfront are immigrants.
 Of those living along the waterfront 20% qualify as low income and 34% are spending 30% or more of their after-tax family income on shelter.